hyperledger-archives/sawtooth-rfcs/text/0000-sawtooth-governance.md

 [summary]: #summary

-This RFC proposes an explicit governance structure for the Hyperledger Sawtooth project and establishes the initial teams and members that makeup this structure.
-It also defines the meaning of committer and maintainer for individual repositories.
+This RFC proposes an explicit governance structure for the Hyperledger Sawtooth project and an initial list of teams that make up this structure.
+It also defines several levels of contributor status for component repositories.

 # Motivation
 [motivation]: #motivation

-Many important aspects of the Sawtooth governance model have been based on implicit norms and expectation.
+Many important aspects of the Sawtooth governance model have been based on implicit norms and expectations.
 As the project continues to grow, it is important that this governance model be made explicit with respect to decision making authority, repository ownership, and the establishment of the project's direction and vision.
 To this end, this RFC seeks to make explicit existing